-Hi, my name is Ken Ferguson and I have been a keen landscape/nature photographer for many years now and still enjoy the obvious challenges that it throws at me from time to time, but also the many benefits I have acquired from it.
+Hi, my name is Ken Ferguson and I have been a keen landscape/nature photographer for many years now and still enjoy the obvious challenges it throws at me from time to time, but also enjoy the many benefits I have acquired from it.

 Want to take better photos?